landfillbaby/png2webp/README.md

     gcc -O2 -o png2webp png2webp.c -lwebp -lpng
     gcc -O2 -o webp2png webp2png.c -lwebp -lpng

+## Problems?
-If you get any warnings or errors, just
-[open an issue](https://github.com/landfillbaby/png2webp/issues/new)
-and put the errors in a code block in the comment box:
+In either case, if you get any warnings or errors, just [open an issue](https://github.com/landfillbaby/png2webp/issues/new) and put the errors in a code block in the comment box: